BeniDev25/CS2-External/README.md

 **An external cheat for Counter-Strike 2, written in Python.**

+Maked this Cheat for fun and called in Nova but you can make you full own Project with that!

 **Many Features are not working, but the project is open source so feel free to make it better!**
 **Aimbot is pretty strong but is most likely detected in normal games so you need to chill!
 (Arduino is UD)